-- In relation to audit work being carried out, the Senior Manager (Audit, Fraud, Safety and Insurance) and any member of the Internal Audit section has the authority to: - Enter at all reasonable times and without notice any premises or land of the Council, provided that where such premises or land are leased to a third party the terms of the lease are observed; - Have access to, and remove, all records (both paper and electronic), documents and correspondence within the possession or control of any officer of the Council, relating to any financial or other transactions of the Council; - Be provided with a separate log-in to any computer system within the Council and have full access to any system, network, personal computer or other device in the ownership of the Council; - Require and receive explanations concerning any matter under examination from any employee, including Chief Officers, and request such explanations from any Elected Member: - Require any employee of the Council to produce cash, stores or any other Council assets under their control. - 5.2 These rights of access are also embedded within the Council's Financial Regulations, which were last approved by the Council on 25th September 2019.
+- 5.1 In relation to audit work being carried out, the Senior Manager and any member of the Internal Audit section has the authority to: - Enter at all reasonable times and without notice any premises or land of the Council, provided that where such premises or land are leased to a third party the terms of the lease are observed; - Have access to, and remove, all records (both paper and electronic), documents and correspondence within the possession or control of any officer of the Council, relating to any financial or other matters of the Council; - Be provided with a separate log-in to any computer system within the Council and have full access to any system, network, personal computer or other device in the ownership of the Council; - Require and receive explanations concerning any matter under examination from any employee, including Chief Officers, and request such explanations from any Elected Member; - Require any employee of the Council to produce cash, stores or any other Council assets under their control. - These rights of access are also embedded within the Council's Financial Regulations, which were last approved by the Council on 16th December 2020.